jadeburgess/jadeburgess/README.md

-I am an entry-level software developer with a keen interest in front-end development.
-I am currently studying at Codespace Academy and working on completing the Software Development course which has equipped me with the necessary skills and ability to learn new software and languages at a swift rate.
-My proficiencies include HTML, CSS and Javascript.
+A software development graduate whose main interest is frontend development, however, I'm in the process of learning Python, as well as understanding the basics of backend.
+My proficiencies include HTML, CSS, Javacript and React.js